schellenberg/computerscience20/_sources/index.rst

 ..
-Here is were you specify the content and order of your new book.
+Here is where you specify the content and order of your new book.

 ..
 Each section heading (e.g. "SECTION 1: A Random Section") will be a heading in the table of contents.
 Source files that should be